AdobeDocs/experience-manager-65.fr-FR/help/assets/performance-tuning-guidelines.md

 ### Tâches parallèles maximales    {#maximum-parallel-jobs}

-By default, [!DNLExperience Manager] runs a maximum number of parallel jobs equal to the number of processors on the server.
+By default, [!DNL Experience Manager] runs a maximum number of parallel jobs equal to the number of processors on the server.
 The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing [!DNLExperience Manager] from running other processes that safeguard server performance and stability.
 En tant que bonne pratique, définissez cette valeur sur la moitié des processeurs disponibles sur le serveur en procédant comme suit :

-1. Dans [!DNLEExperience Manager] Author, accédez à `https://[aem_server]:[port]/system/console/slingevent`.
+1. Sur [!DNL Experience Manager] Auteur, accédez `https://[aem_server]:[port]/system/console/slingevent`.

 1. Click **[!UICONTROL Edit]** on each workflow queue that is relevant to your implementation, for example **[!UICONTROL Granite Transient Workflow Queue]**.